Unhappy Canada vows to retaliate against any U.S. steel tariffs

 Canada sends 75 percent of its goods exports to the United States and would be vulnerable if a trade war erupted.
 Canada is also the largest supplier of both steel and aluminum to the United States.

-Miner Rio Tinto (RIO.L), the largest producer of aluminum in Canada, Alcoa Corp (AA.N) and the United Steelworkers union, which represents workers in both the United States and Canada, all said Canada should be spared from any tariffs.
+Miner Rio Tinto, the largest producer of aluminum in Canada, Alcoa Corp and the United Steelworkers union, which represents workers in both the United States and Canada, all said Canada should be spared from any tariffs.

 A Canadian government official, asked whether Ottawa would be pressing for an exemption, said“Our efforts have never diminished nor altered” since the question of possible steel tariffs first emerged last year.